Simultaneous Suspension Control and Energy Harvesting through Novel Design and Control of a New Nonlinear Energy Harvesting Shock Absorber: Conclusions

 \section{Conclusions}

 In this paper, a nonlinear IPVA was integrated into a quarter-car model, and the system with optimized parameters was shown to present simultaneous improvement in vibration control and energy harvesting.
 To further improve the performance, we investigated two MPC designs: nonlinear MPC (NMPC) and stochastic linearization MPC (SL-MPC), with different settings of road preview.
 A new SL approach was developed to stochastically linearize systems with guaranteed stabilizability.
 Extensive simulations were performed which showed that SL-MPC had no major performance degradation and it significantly improved the computational efficiency.
+Specifically, our simulation results show that the power harvested has the potential to be increased by 60$\%$ and the RMS value of the sprung mass acceleration can be reduced by 7$\%$ w.r.t the passive case.
+We showed that road preview has a great impact on control performance.
 Future research will focus on investigating the stability of SL-MPC as well as developing a prototype system to demonstrate the proposed framework.

-\subsection{Linear System Analytical Solution}
+\subsection{Linear system analytical solution}

 In the subsection, we derive the closed-form solution for the average power and acceleration associated with the linear benchmark shown in Fig.~\ref{fig:nonvslin}.
 Towards that end, Eqs.~\ref{lb1} and \ref{lb2} are first transformed into the frequency domain and the ratio of output velocity to input road velocity is determined.
 Namely,